8 Symptoms of a Clogged or Bad Radiator (and Replacement Cost)

 high temperature gauge

-Since a functional radiator prevents the engine from overheating, you will know something is wrong with the radiator if the engine starts overheating.
+Since a functional radiator prevents the engine from overheating, you’ll know something is wrong if the engine starts getting too hot.

-Monitor the temperature gauge to see if the readings are higher than usual or if the needle is in the “red” zone.
-Some newer cars will display the temperature digitally and warn you when the engine temperature gets too high.
+Keep an eye on your temperature gauge to see if the readings are higher than usual or if the needle moves into the “red” zone.
+Some newer cars display the temperature digitally and warn you when the engine gets too hot.

-But if the temperature consistently stays on the hot side, it’s possible you have a clogged radiator.
-This usually occurs from corrosion due to rust, internal deposit buildup over time, or debris getting stuck in the radiator which prevent the proper amount of coolant from circulating through the radiator and your engine.
+However, if the temperature consistently stays high or creeps above 210-220°F, it’s possible you have a clogged radiator.
+This often happens because of corrosion from rust, buildup of deposits over time, or debris getting stuck in the fins at the front of the radiator.
+Any of these issues can prevent the right amount of coolant from circulating through the radiator and your engine.

 #2 – Coolant Leaks